IoTree/IoTree42/README.md

 ## Installation:
 ### Requirements:
-#### NOTE: Please use Python3.6.x or less for with ssl encryption.
-This will be fixed soon.
 Mongo dB version 2.7 or higher must be installed!
 It may not work with Resparrian because it is a 32-bit operating system and you will need a 64-bit operating system.
 It is possible to install Ubuntu on Raspberry Pi to achieve full 64-bit.